 Evaluate My Case

-In most cases, legal compensation is available for those diagnosed with a type of mesothelioma.
+What you need to know is that in most cases, legal compensation is available for those diagnosed with a type of mesothelioma.
 Retired workers or their families may file against the company or companies responsible for manufacturing hazardous products or putting employees at risk of handling them unprotected.

-If you smoked or are smoking and developed an asbestos-caused cancer, you are still eligible for compensation.
+If you smoked or are smoking and developed asbestos-caused cancer, you are still eligible for compensation.
 An experienced mesothelioma attorney can help you file your claim(s).